compserv/hknweb/README-CONDA.md

 5. Run: `export PATH=$PATH:/c/Users/<USERNAME>/[miniconda3|Anaconda3]/Scripts/`, where you substitute the current Windows user's Username folder in the `Users` folder AND choose whether you installed `miniconda` or `Anaconda`.
 For example, if you installed miniconda and your username is "oski", it would be something like this: `export PATH=$PATH:/c/Users/oski/miniconda3/Scripts/`
     * If you installed "conda" somewhere else, replace the drive name (like "D:") and lowercase it with a forward slash at the beginning (Example: "/d").
 Then add `/Scripts/` at the end of it.
 For example, if you installed in `D:\Programs\Anaconda3`, you would use `export PATH=$PATH:/d/Programs/Anaconda3/Scripts/`
 6. Run `conda init bash`
 7. If you ever see `(base)` next time you open Git Bash, that is the conda base environment.
-Disable automatic `base` environment activation with `conda config --set auto_activate_base false`.
+Disable future automatic `base` environment activation with `conda config --set auto_activate_base false`.
 You can activate the base environment if you so choose manually anytime using `conda activate`.
 8. Open a fresh new terminal and type `conda`.
 If "help" stuff pops up, that means `conda` is ready for you.